 I also have a great video, but I didn’t include it.
 You never know what will happen when you give a teenager your phone.
 I only noticed how pretty the scenery was and then I noticed this really strange sound in the background.
 Turns out she was pretending to go down the Falls and that’s the noise she intended to make as she plummeted.
 It was a really soft “wooooooo” sound.
 Personally, I think I’d be screeching like a pterodactyl if I were going over the Falls, but that’s just me!

+“Safe.”
 Seems legit!!!
 Hahaha…actually the word “Be” got chopped off, but you still can’t hang out at the edge of the Falls anymore.
-I can’t say that I’m too disappointed about that.
-It’s a long way down.
+I can’t say that I’m too disappointed about that–it’s a long way down.

 There were some people who actually rode their kayaks down (which is illegal by the way) not too long ago.
 According to articles, they were a little dismayed that they were fined for it.
 I guess the signs saying “no one past this point”, etc., weren’t a dead giveaway.
-Regardless, there looked to be quite a bit of damage to the steps and railings going down to the beach–from flooding, I suppose.
+Even if you were ignoring the signs, there looked to be quite a bit of damage to the steps and railings going down to the beach from the flooding.
 That alone would be enough to deter me.

 Spizzie found a boat too.
 It appears to missing something…

-She also found some arrowheads.
+Spizzie also found some arrowheads.
 She was hoping for some gems, but apparently we bought the wrong bag in the gift shop.
 She says that’s okay though…arrowheads are cool.
 I had as much fun watching her as I did watching all the little kids who were panning for treasure.
-I honestly think she was having more fun!!
+I honestly think she was enjoying it more!